isabella232/net-two-factor-auth/part4-authenticator-app.md

 	}
 }
 ```
-Change the key and secret to the key you have in your [dashboard](http://sinch.com/dashboard)
+Change the key and secret to the key you have in your [dashboard](http://sinch.com/dashboard).

-## Adding UI to let the user select to use SinchAuth
+##Adding UI to let the user select to use SinchAuth
-Open the user management index view (**Views\Manage\Index.cshtml**)
+Open the user management index view (**Views\Manage\Index.cshtml**).
-remove the comments around Two factor auth and make it look like below, also uncomment the Phonenumber field since we will use Phonenumber to identify a user.
+Remove the comments around 2FA and make it look like the below code.
+Also, uncomment the phone number field because we will use the phone number to identify a user.

 ```html